Thick, plush pillow top

 We purchased Saatva's Classic Mattress so our writer could put it to the test.
 Keep reading for our full product review.

-A good night’s sleep is the foundation of a healthy lifestyle.
-It’s impossible to feel your best during the day if you’re up tossing and turning all night.
 While many things play a role in how well you sleep, your mattress tops the list.
 If you have the wrong mattress, it can lead to discomfort, aches, and pains that interfere with your sleep quality and quality of life.
 But with so many options out there, finding the best mattress can be a chore, especially if you’re shopping online.
 The handmade Saatva Classic Mattress has a plush pillow top and promises to reduced aches and pains.
 I knew I had to test it.
 Read on to see if it lived up to my high standards.

 It took a couple of weeks to get the mattress because they’re all handmade to order.
 I didn’t mind waiting for two weeks because, in my opinion, having my mattress made to order was worth the additional time.